Flamenco in the Garden

 Angelina Ramirez is a flamenco movement artist and teaching artist living in Tucson, Arizona.
 Ramirez’s artistic work explores what it means to be a queer, Latinx flamenca, practicing in a traditional Roma/gitano form of dance.
 As a teaching artist, she is interested in the intersections of arts and healing, focusing on work with elders of all abilities and integrated flamenco with autistic individuals.

 Ramirez is an original member of Yjastros, the American Flamenco Repertory Company, and has toured with world-renowned, New York-based company Noche Flamenca.
-Along with teaching and performing Ramirez produces events and festivals and is currently the curator for the Traditional and Ethnic Dance Festival with the Southwest Folklife Alliance.
+Along with teaching and performing, Ramirez produces events and festivals and is currently the curator for the Traditional and Ethnic Dance Festival with the Southwest Folklife Alliance.

 Diana Schaible